Orpere/terraform-up-and-running/how_to_manage_Terrafor_State/README.md

     }
     ```

-- Isolation via workspaces
+- Isolation via workspaces -
+  the workspaces permit us to create different state files per env on the same backend

-- Isolation via file layout
+- Isolation via file layout -
+  split environments in different folders and backend using different mechanisms of authentication